Thinkersbluff/dgus-reloaded_klipper/README.md

 I have left the modified files here and have left documentation that describes how to install it, but I recommend that users instead follow the guidance in the next two sections.

 ## Can I Install the Latest Klipper from Klipper3D/master and STILL Use DGUS-Reloaded for CR6?
 Yes, you can!

-It is NOT actually necessary to use ALL of this modified Klipper, to make the DGUS-Reloaded display function work on your system.
+That is what I do, and I let Moonraker update it, regularly.
+As of Apil 2024, that still works.

-There are basically TWO modifications made to Klipper, in this repo:
+You need only make these TWO modifications to a standard Klipper v0.12.0 installation, using the files available from this repo:

 1. **The T5UID1 folder adds the DGUS-Reloaded Python scripts to the ~/klipper/klippy/extras folder of Klipper.**
  The DGUS_Reloaded DWIN_SET application is programmed to interact with those scripts, to provide a User Interface (UI) on the stock DWIN TFT.
-You can just copy that folder to the ~/klipper/klippy/extras folder of ANY Klipper installation, you do  NOT need to clone this entire modified Klipper to your system.
+You can just copy (e.g. SFTP) that folder to the ~/klipper/klippy/extras folder of ANY Klipper installation, you do  NOT need to clone this entire modified Klipper to your system.

 2. **Some of the Make Menuconfig files have also been modified, to enable you to build your own klipper.bin file.**
+Since I have already built the klipper.bin files for your CR6 printer, you do NOT need to install the modified Klipper that would allow you to build your own.

 When Desuuuu created his fork, he set it up as a complete modified fork of Klipper, to enable a wide range of users  to build their own klipper.bin file.
 I, on the other hand, am ONLY providing a working DGUS-Reloaded setup for ONE Creality printer family (CR6-MAX and SE.)
 I have therefore already built, tested, and uploaded the klipper.bin files (One for each of the four motherboards designed to work with the CR6 printer).

-Since I have already built the klipper.bin files for your CR6 printer, you do NOT need to install the modified Klipper that would allow you to build your own.

-If you do NOT install this modified Klipper, though, you will need to manually install the t5uid1 application into the ~klipper/klippy/extras folder on your Klipper host.
-The following section tells you how to do that.
+NOTE: It is this file which may someday no longer be compatible with some future update of Klipper.
+If you ever update your Klipper and find that the klipper.bin file no longer connects correctly, you will likely have to roll-back your Klipper and stop applying updates, OR stop using the CR6 stock interface.
+I keep hoping that someone with Python programming chops will decide to figure out how to update the klipper.bin or Makefile before that day...

 ## Guidelines for How to Install DGUS-Reloaded with the Latest Klipper
 Rather than install the full modified Klipper from this repository, with DGUS-Reloaded already installed, you can instead follow these instructions to first install the latest Klipper and then add the DGUS-Reloaded functionality.
 That way, Moonraker will automatically maintain your Klipper installation.